 - (1) The division in charge of each subsidiary, etc. manages each subsidiary, etc. in accordance with internal rules for the management of subsidiaries, etc. - (2) The Company dispatches Directors and Audit & Supervisory Board Members to each subsidiary, etc. to ensure the proper execution of business operations. - (3) Officers and employees of subsidiaries, etc. may also use the Company's whistleblowing system, and compliance matters that occur at subsidiaries, etc. are reported to the Company in accordance with internal rules. - 6.
-Matters concerning the employees to assist the Audit & Supervisory Board Members in their duties when the Audit & Supervisory Board Members request the assignment thereof, matters concerning the independence of the employees from the Company's Directors and matters to ensure the effectiveness of directions given to the employees by the Company's Audit & Supervisory Board Members - (1) The Company establishes a division under direct control of the Audit & Supervisory Board that assists the Audit & Supervisory Board Members in the execution of their duties, and assigns dedicated employees to the division. - (2) Such dedicated employees work under the Audit & Supervisory Board Members, and the full-time Audit & Supervisory Board Members carry out personnel evaluations of such employees.
-Any reassignment or disciplinary action involving such employees shall be decided, fully reflecting the opinion of Audit & Supervisory Board Members. - 7.
-Structure for reporting to Audit & Supervisory Board Members, and structure to ensure the prohibition of unfair treatment to whistleblowers who made reporting - (1) Audit & Supervisory Board Members may attend and express their opinions at meetings of the Board of Directors, the Management Meeting, and other important internal meetings. - (2) The Company establishes the obligation of Directors and Executive Officers to report to the Audit & Supervisory Board if there is a risk of significant damage to the Group in internal rules. - (3) The Company establishes a system for officers and employees to report compliance matters of the Group to Audit & Supervisory Board Members. - (4) The Company establishes internal rules to keep whistleblowers unidentified and prohibit the unfair treatment. - 8.
-Matters concerning the policy for processing expenses, etc. arising with respect to the execution of duties by Audit & Supervisory Board Members, and other structures to ensure Audit & Supervisory Board Members conduct audits effectively - (1) The Company bears the costs necessary for the execution of duties by Audit & Supervisory Board Members. - (2) The organization in charge of internal audits closely coordinates and exchanges information with the Audit & Supervisory Board Members on the formulation of audit plans and results of internal audits.
+Matters concerning Directors and employees to assist the duties of the Audit & Supervisory Committee, matters concerning the independence of such Directors and employees from other Directors (excluding Directors who are Audit & Supervisory Committee Members) and matters to ensure the effectiveness of directions given to such Directors and employees by the Audit & Supervisory Committee - (1) The Company establishes a division that assists the Audit & Supervisory Committee in the execution of its duties, and assigns dedicated employees to the division.
+There are no Directors who are assigned to assist the duties of the Audit & Supervisory Committee. - (2) Such dedicated employees work under the Audit & Supervisory Committee, and the full-time Audit & Supervisory Committee Members carry out personnel evaluations of such employees.
+Any reassignment or disciplinary action involving such employees shall be decided, fully reflecting the opinion of Audit & Supervisory Committee.

+7. Structure for reporting to Audit & Supervisory Committee, and structure to ensure the prohibition of unfair treatment to whistleblowers who made reporting

+- (1) Audit & Supervisory Committee Members may attend and express their opinions at meetings of the Board of Directors, as well as the Management Meeting and other important internal meetings. - (2) The Company establishes the obligation of Directors and Executive Officers to report to the Audit & Supervisory Committee if there is a risk of significant damage to the Group in internal rules. - (3) The Company establishes a system for officers and employees to report compliance matters of the Group to Audit & Supervisory Committee. - (4) The Company establishes internal rules to keep whistleblowers unidentified and prohibit the unfair treatment. - 8.
+Matters concerning the policy for processing expenses, etc. arising with respect to the execution of duties by Audit & Supervisory Committee Members (limited to those related to the execution of duties by the Audit & Supervisory Committee), and other structures to ensure Audit & Supervisory Committee conducts audits effectively - (1) The Company bears the costs necessary for the execution of duties by Audit & Supervisory Committee Members. - (2) The internal audit division closely coordinates and exchanges information with the Audit & Supervisory Committee on the formulation of audit plans and results of internal audits. - (3) Any reassignment involving the head of the internal audit division shall be decided, fully reflecting the opinion of Audit & Supervisory Committee and ensuring independence from Directors (excluding Directors who are Audit & Supervisory Committee Members).